 August 22, 1946, a “Report of Investigation Areas Search” form was completed for “Unknown X-7341.”
-This unknown was believed to be Daniel Wilson, but because his identification tags where not with the body, positive identification could not be made.
+This unknown was believed to be Daniel Wilson, but because his identification tags were not with the body, positive identification could not be made.
 Chief of Police Franz Mueller and Bergermeister Hermann were interviewed for the report.

-Unknown X-7341 was also disinterred that day from the Schwanberg cemetery, to be reburied in the new U.S. Military Cemetery at St. Avold, France.’
+Unknown X-7341 was also disinterred that day from the Schwanberg cemetery, to be reburied in the new U.S. Military Cemetery at St. Avold, France.
 By September 9, Unknown X-7341 had been positively identified as Daniel S. Wilson by the following facts:

 - The laundry mark on the clothing of X-7341 agreed with the initial and last four digits of Lt.
 Wilson’s military number.
 [W-0058]